jmpessoa/lazandroidmodulewizard/readme.txt

 	*
 	****************************************************************************************************

+Version 0.7.14 - 24 - March - 2017

+	NEW! jVideoView component

+	NEW! demo AppVideoViewDemo1

+	IMPROVED!
+		jNotificationManager   --- thanks to majid.ebru!

+	NEW! demo AppNotificationManagerDemo2

+	UPDATED! demo AppNotificationManagerDemo1 --- thanks to majid.ebru!

+	IMPROVED!
+		jTextView: news methods
+			SetFontFromAssets  --- thanks to majid.ebru!
+			SetTextIsSelectable
+			SetScrollingText
+			SetTextAsLink

+		jEditText:: new method
+			SetFontFromAssets

+		jButton: new method
+			SetFontFromAssets

+		jCheckBox: new method
+			SetFontFromAssets

+		jRadioButton: new method
+			SetFontFromAssets

+	NEW! demo AppCustomFontDemo1   --- thanks to majid.ebru!

 Version 0.7.13 - 27 - Feb - 2017

 	NEW! jMaps component  [A wrapper to run google app "Maps"]